-Osteotomy, the only effective treatment for rotational abnormalities of the femur and tibia, has high complication rates and should not be considered until the patient is 8 to 10 years of age.
+Osteotomy, the only effective treatment for rotational abnormalities of the femur and tibia, has high complication rates and should not be considered until the patient is 8-10 years of age.

 A wide range of knee alignment is normal in young children.

-Early radiographic screening and/or referral to a clinical specialist is often used to distinguish between physiological bow-leg deformity and infantile tibia vara disease in young children.
-Because the great majority of these children have physiological bowing, routine radiographic screening and referral are not cost-effective and expose children to unnecessary radiation.
+Early radiographic screening and/or referral to a clinical specialist are often used to distinguish between physiological bow-leg deformity and infantile tibia vara disease in young children.
+Most of these children have physiological bowing: routine radiographic screening and referral are not cost-effective and expose children to unnecessary radiation.

 - Obvious valgus alignment is considered a negative test and is indicative of physiological bowing.